SkoolNotes/Taproot/2020MATH530/KBe20math530flo10.md

 	- They have to be linearly independent
 - That probably generalizes to higher and lower dimensions

+## Adding a vector doesn't make the span smaller
+- Because you can just do what you had originally and make it's coefficient zero

 # Linear Dependence
 - When one of the vectors provides no "new information" aka can be constructed by a linear combination of vectors you already had